Ledz96/Software-Security/reports/bug_02.md

 **Description**

 Because of the way the iteration for loop is coded, image_data is always accessed with an out of bound write.
+In particular, despite the indexes at the extreme "right" and "bottom" being respectively width-1 and height-1, the indexes width and height are accessed.
 This is undesirable, as it leads to undefined behavior.

 **Affected Lines**